Think On These Things

 and motives are perfect!
 His thoughts, attitude, and conduct do not fluctuate

 like that of the flesh.
 He is consistently consistent!
 Lovely, meaning no one

 can provoke Him.
 Even when Peter denied his Savior thrice, Jesus was not shaken

 or moved.
-In fact, Jesus told Peter that he, Peter, would deny him thrice before
+In fact, prior to Peter's denial, Jesus foretold Peter that he, Peter, would deny him thrice before

 the rooster crows (Matt.
 26:69-75).
-Jesus later rebuked Peter after Peter gave into his flesh and cut off the ear of the Roman soldier as he sought to arrest Jesus (John 18:10-11).
+As Jesus prepared his heart to fulfill God's will in being arrested, later, Jesus rebuked Peter after he, Peter, gave into his flesh and cut off the Roman soldier's ear as he sought to arrest Jesus (John 18:10-11).
 Yes, God is

 full of love!
 A good report comprises the things and ideas of God’s goodness!
 Good